kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Recommended

-- [php-oauth](https://github.com/OPSkins/php-oauth) (specified specifically for OPSkins OAuth; however, it can be used to invoke all endpoints)
+- `official` [php-oauth](https://github.com/OPSkins/php-oauth) (specified specifically for OPSkins OAuth; however, it can be used to invoke all endpoints)

 #### Other